madelinehebert/MDHsvcbundle-go/README.md

 <br /> `wget $LINK_TO_PKG_RELEASE -o $OUTPUT_LOCATION`
 <br /> `pkgadd -d $PATH_TO_OUTPUT_LOCATION`

 **Uninstalling pkg release on Illumos**: Run the following command to uninstall this package from your system.
-(This is assuming you have no moved any installed files.)
+(This is assuming you have not moved any installed files.)
 <br /> `pkgrm svcbundle`